Bullying Is Ruining Our Communication Skills

 It becomes less about expressing yourself and more about avoiding negative attention.

 Good communication depends on feeling safe around people.
-But if someone has been bullied they are more likely to assume people have bad intentions.
-Even small things can feel bigger than they are.
+But if someone has been bullied, they are more likely to assume people have bad intentions.
+Even small things can feel bigger than what they are.

 Like someone not replying fast enough suddenly feels like rejection.
 A joke feels like an insult.
-A tone shift feels like anger.
+A tone shift feels like anger or annoyance.

 From the outside it just looks like someone is shy or quiet.
 But there is usually a reason behind it.
-Schools tend to focus on stopping bullying while it is happening which is important but they do not always deal with what comes after.
+Schools tend to focus on stopping bullying while it is happening which is important, but they do not always deal with what comes after.
 And that is where the real damage sticks.
-Just because the bullying stops does not mean the effects do.
+Just because the bullying stops does not mean the effects magically disappear.

 Communication workshops could help students practice speaking in a safe space without judgment.
 Counseling could help rebuild confidence and challenge those negative thoughts.
 Peer groups could give students a place to talk without feeling attacked.
-Basically a space where speaking does not feel dangerous.
+Basically, a space where speaking does not feel dangerous or embarrassing.

 At the end of the day bullying is not just something that hurts in the moment.
 It changes how people interact with the world.
 Communication is part of everything, friendships, relationships, jobs, literally everything.
-If schools actually focus on helping students rebuild those skills it can make a real difference.
+If schools actually focus on helping students rebuild those skills rather just than stopping bullying, it can make a real difference.
 Not just in school but in their entire life.

 Comments